We certainly think you should call 911 when an emergency situation occurs.

 ✓ Document Bag - If you must ‘bug out’, have a way of carrying important document in one container, preferably a fire-resistant document bag.
 You will NOT regret this decision… ever!

-Click HERE to visit the Emergency Preparedness Category of our ONLINE STORE for great products for efficient preparedness.
+Click for great products for efficient preparedness.